juji-io/editscript/README.md

 ## :zap: Diffing Algorithms

-The library currently implements two diffing algorithms.
+As mentioned, the library currently implements two diffing algorithms.
 The default algorithm produces diffs that are optimal in the number of editing operations and the resulting script size.
 A quick algorithm is also provided, which does not guarantee optimal results but is very fast.